CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments

 \subsection{Collider Search Constraints}

-The charged Higgs boson production in hadronic collisions can be described by the subprocesses $gg,q\bar q\to t\bar b H^-$ + c.c. for both light ($M_{H^\pm_i}<m_t$) and heavy ($M_{H^\pm_i}>m_t$) states \cite{Guchait2002,Assamagan2004}.
-In the former case the dominant production channel is $gg,q\bar q\to t\bar t\to t \bar b H^-$ + c.c. (i.e., $t$-quark pair production and decay) while in the latter case, it is $bg\to tH^-$ + c.c. (i.e., Higgs-strahlung off $b$-quarks)\footnote{Recall that $b$-(anti)quarks are produced inside protons from a gluon splitting.}.
-A light charged Higgs boson is severely constrained while direct searches for a heavy one is less limited due to the Higgs-strahlung cross section is much smaller than the one for $t\bar{t}$ production.
-However, the $t\to bW^+$ background overwhelms the $t\to b H^+$ signal when $M_{H^\pm_i}\approx M_{W^\pm}\approx 80$~GeV.
-Thus, this mass region is still allowed for a charged Higgs state in a 3HDM, no matter what fermion decay mode it has even at the current Large Hadron Collider (LHC)~\cite{Akeroyd:2018axd,Akeroyd:2019mvt}.
-The relevant decay modes in our analysis are the constraints coming from $H^\pm\to\tau\nu$ \cite{CMS:2019bfg}, $cb$ \cite{CMS:2018dzl} and $cs$ \cite{ATLAS:2013uxj} searches at the LHC (with the second and the third channel generally being less constraining than the first one), which have been reached by both ATLAS and CMS.
-In addition, we take into account the corresponding allowance of $\tan\beta$ that satisfies the collider limits when we consider the masses of the charged Higgs bosons to be heavier than the top-quark.
+The charged Higgs boson production mechanism in a hadron collider can be separated from two cases.
+The first case is when $M_{H^\pm_i}<m_t$ and the dominant production channel is via $t$-quark production and top decay.
+The second is when $M_{H^\pm_i}>m_t$ and the dominant production channel is by Higgs-strahlung off $b$-quarks~\cite{Guchait2002,Assamagan2004}.
+The latter one is less limited since the Higgs-strahlung cross section is much smaller than the lighter $t\bar{t}$ production cross section.
+However, the $t\to b H^+$ signal is overwhelmed by the $t\to bW^+$ background when $M_{H^\pm_i}\approx M_{W^\pm}\approx 80$~GeV.
+Thus, this mass region is still allowed for a charged Higgs state in the 3HDM no matter the decay mode, even at the current Large Hadron Collider (LHC)~\cite{Akeroyd:2018axd,Akeroyd:2019mvt}.
+ATLAS and CMS have performed the searches for a charged scalars via their decay to $\tau\nu$ \cite{CMS:2019bfg}, $cb$ \cite{CMS:2018dzl}, and $cs$ \cite{ATLAS:2013uxj}.
+We consider these as constraints on our parameter region, being $\tau\nu$ the most difficult to satisfy.